Here's What to Do If You Are Diagnosed With Breast Cancer

 Out of the estimated 246,660 women in the U.S. who will be diagnosed with invasive breast cancer this year, the average five-year survival rate is 89 percent.
 “Breast cancer is second only to lung cancer in causes of cancer death among women.
 It is usually a woman’s biggest cancer fear, however,” Dr. Kyrin Dunston, MD, FACOG, of Signature Functional Medicine in Atlanta, tells SheKnows.

-An initial breast cancer diagnosis can be scary — no doubt about it.
+An initial breast cancer diagnosis can be scary — no arguments there.
 But thanks to modern medicine and a growing body of research, there are plenty of options available to you after your doctor has broken the news.
 Here’s how to gather your bearings and start moving forward:

 This may seem totally counterintuitive when you just received what is possibly the biggest shock of your life, but Dr. Dunston urges all newly diagnosed women to stay calm.
 “Know that this is usually just a bump in the road and not the end of the road.
 That is why breast cancer survivors are plentiful, and most people know at least one,” Dr. Dunston says.
 The majority of new breast cancer diagnoses involve only one breast (at 61 percent), and 99 percent of these women thrive at five years after diagnosis, Dr. Dunston explains.
 “Only 5 percent of breast cancers have spread at the time of diagnosis.
 Although this is more concerning, there are many options for adjuvant treatment that significantly improve long-term outcomes, including radiation, chemotherapy and hormonal therapy.”